 Broiler Runting Syndrome, Infectious Proventriculitis, Helicopter Syndrome, Runting-stunting Syndrome, Pale Bird Syndrome, Brittle Bone Syndrome, Femoral Head Necrosi

-Malabsorption syndrome (MAS), also known as Runting-stunting syndrome (RSS), a syndrome in which a number of chickens in a flock appear considerably small and dwarf-like.
+Malabsorption syndrome (MAS), also known as runting-stunting syndrome (RSS), is a syndrome in which a number of chickens in a flock appear considerably small and dwarf-like.
 MAS was first described in the 1970s and affects chickens worldwide.
-MAS is most commonly seen in meat-type chickens or broilers.
+MAS is most commonly seen in "meat-type" chicken breeds or broilers.
 The specific cause of MAS is not well understood, several different significant viruses have been identified in chickens with MAS, such as chicken astrovirus, avian nephritis virus, chicken parvovirus, reoviruses, chicken calicivirus, chicken megrivirus, and sicinivirus 1.